Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Avenues for further development

 \subsection{Multiple source environments}

-This article considered a single source environment $e$, potentially different from the target environment to which we would like to transfer the predicting procedure for $Y$.
+This article considered a single source environment $s$, potentially different from the target environment $t$ to which we would like to transfer the predicting procedure for $Y$.
 Often though, one has access to various source environments $\{e_k\}$, such as different hospitals, regions, times and populations.
 The resulting additional richness in the data can be exploited to better transfer learning to the target environment.
-Differences with the case with a single source include the following. \begin{enumerate} \item The very existence of various source environments may do part of the de-confounding work for us, since OLS itself --or any other tool for estimating $Y$ from $X$-- will tend to disregard those features that do not correlate with $Y$ consistently across environments.
+Differences with the case with a single source include the following.

+\begin{enumerate} \item The very existence of various source environments may do part of the de-confounding work for us, since OLS itself --or any other tool for estimating $Y$ from $X$-- will tend to disregard those features that do not correlate with $Y$ consistently across environments.

 \item The contextual variables $S$ available need not be the same for all environments, as the measurements available in each may differ.

 \item We may relax the assumption that $\p(\X\mid\Z, \Y)$ must be the same for source and target, since having various environments at our disposal allows us to treat the environment $e$ itself as an additional confounding variable, i.e. write $\p_e(\X\mid\Z, \Y) = \p(\X\mid\Z, e, \Y)$.